greanleeph/ParrotEsolang/README.md

 Welcome to the official repository for the Parrot esoteric programming language!

-Parrot is a simple, custom, esoteric programming language created for the sole purpose of understanding how a high-level language will be compiled into lower level code such as assembly and machine code.
+Parrot is a simple, custom, esoteric programming language created for the sole purpose of understanding how a higher-level language will be compiled into an intermediary language such as C and then into a lower-level language such as machine code.
 Its syntax is designed to mimic the actions of a parrot, meaning it will have limited features and capabilities.
 Consequently, it is not flexible enough to be used in creating real-world software projects.
 It is also designed to be unconventional and humorous, where the programmer would feel like they're working